ECMT-680-Financial-Econometrics/RDD_DUI_REPLICATION/README.md

 hansen-2015-punishment-and-deterrance-evidence-from-drunk-driving.pdf - The actual paper itself

-680_Project_Attempt_2(1).ipynb - Our most updated Jupyter notebook file containing our code used for replication and the associated graphs and regression tables.
-Note that this file is our current working draft and will be continually updated and refined until the final draft is made.
+680_Project_Attempt_2(1).ipynb - A rough draft of a Jupyter notebook file containing our code used for replication and the associated graphs and regression tables.
+Note that this file is a draft and will be continually updated and refined until the final draft is made.

+680_Project_Attempt_3.ipynb - The most updated draft of our replication, an improved file from Attempt 2.